Duedilligens

 Environmental, Social and Governance

-It is a core belief of PGGM Asset Management that sustainable development is necessary in order to generate good and stable investment returns in the long run.
-This is embedded within the PGGM Responsible Investment Policy in Credit Risk Sharing.
-As part of our core beliefs, PGGM integrates environmental, social and governance (“ESG”) factors in the due diligence.
-During the assessment of the banks origination strategy and quality of the risk management process, we investigate which ESG policies the bank has implemented, how it ensures these are being adhered to and impact the bank’s decisions, and to what extent the convictions behind these policies are part of the bank’s culture.
-We seek to incorporate specific ESG criteria in the transaction itself as to ensure the lowest chance of our client having undesired exposures, as reflected through the CRS Exclusion List.
-Lastly, reputational risk is also analysed in relation to the type of clients a bank onboards, whereby at a minimum, sanction lists will need to be adhered to.
+As part of our core beliefs, PGGM integrates ESG factors in the due diligence (“DD”).
+During the assessment of the bank’s origination strategy and quality of the risk management process, we investigate which ESG policies the bank has implemented, how it ensures these are being adhered to and impact the bank’s decisions, and to what extent the convictions behind these policies are part of the bank’s culture.
+Please see here for more information on ESG and Responsible Investing in CRS and more details on our ESG due diligence process.

 Structuring